sunflowerit/waftlib/README.md

 ## What does it do

+- Install the Python version in `.python-version` using `pyenv`
-- Install Python dependencies in a virtual environment
+- Install Python dependencies from `requirements.txt` in a virtual environment in `.venv`
-- Collect Odoo modules from different Git repositories (repos.yaml)
+- Use `gitaggregrator` to collect Odoo modules from different `git` repositories and branches as defined in `repos.yaml` in `custom/src/XXX/YYY` folders
 - Select some modules and not others (addons.yaml)
-- Generate the Odoo config file
+- Generate the Odoo config file in `auto/odoo.conf`
-- Offer some handy scripts to do things
+- Offer some handy scripts to do things: `./upgrade`, `./install`, `./shell`, `waftlib/bin/reset-password`, ...

-## What it does not do
+## What it does not do (or: prerequisites)

 - Install postgres
 - Install lessc